 Skip to main content

-The Single System connections are built based on the concept of Windows child session, which is a special loopback Remote Desktop Protocol (RDP) session that is tied to a user's existing session.
-Refer Windows Child Session.
+Single System connections are built based on the concept of a Windows child session, which is a special loopback Remote Desktop Protocol (RDP) session that is tied to a user's existing session.
+Refer Windows Child Session in the Microsoft documentation for more information.

-Known issues: The SUT viewer window shows a black screen the first time you launch a Single System connection
+Known issue: The SUT viewer window shows a black screen the first time you launch a Single System connection

 Issue: When you connect the first time, you might see a black screen.